karthickal/posit-android/README.md

 ##### List of products in a video

-Use the following method to get a list of all products in a video.
-Please pass the ID of a video that is registered with Posit.
+Use the following method to get a list of all products in a video(until the current frame).

 ```
 /**
-     * This function can be used to get all the products that appear in any video (which are already indexed by posit)
+     * This function can be used to get all the products that appear in any video, until the current frame (which are already indexed by posit)
-     *
-     * @param [clientVideoId] videoId for which the products should be returned
      * */
-    fun Posit.getAllProducts(
+    fun Posit.getProductsAsync(): Deferred<List<ProductInfo>?> {
-        clientVideoId: String
-    ): List<Product> {
         TODO()
     }
 ```